sraatgn/mountainpeaks-intervisibility/README.md

 ```
 2. In that directory (`cd <dir/path>`), create a virtual environment:
 ```
-python -m venv <envname>
+python3.10 -m venv geoenv
 ```
 3. Activate environment:
 ```
 # On Windows
-<envname>\Scripts\activate
+geoenv\Scripts\activate
 # On macOS/Linux
-source <envname>/bin/activate
+source geoenv/bin/activate
 ```
 4. Install required packages:
 ```
 pip install -r requirements.txt
 ```
 Large files (DEM and QGIS result layers) are not included, but can be retrieved by following the analysis workflow.
 The other data (geoJSON files) for Appennino Tosco-Emiliano is already available in the `data/` and `qgis_layers` directory.
-It is possible to analyze a different area by adjusting the bounding box used (`bbox_geom`) to download data for a different region.
+It can also be downloaded again by executing the code in the notebooks.

 ## Contents
 - `data/`: downloaded datasets.